 2. Methodology of Research

-This type of research is a pre-experimental research study using one class without any control class.
+This type of research was a pre-experimental research study using one class without any control class.
 This research was conducted in March 2019.
 The research subjects consisted of 22 high school grade X students on the Pteridophyta sub-material.
 The research design used was One Group Pretest-Posttest Design.
 The learning tools used are learning implementation plans, student activity sheets, and creative thinking test instruments.
 The research instrument used was the observation sheet of the implementation of the learning model, the activities of students and the test instruments of creative thinking skills.

 Pre-test and post-test results of students 'creative thinking were analyzed using N-Gain analysis which is the result of the progress of students' creative thinking skills after learning is done, calculated using the following equation: